JonathanDeutsch/Freton/README.md

 Acknowledgments
 ---------------
 smFRET.ai was developed at Stanford University by the authors of the above paper.
-We would also like to thank the authors of the other packages we utilized.

 License
 -------